SovereignCloudStack/website/_i18n/en/_posts/announcements/2022-03-31-future-of-gaiax.md

 <cite>Kurt Garloff, Co-Leader / CTO Sovereign Cloud Stack, Open Source Business Alliance – Bundesverband für digitale Souveränität e.V.</cite>
 </blockquote>

-"Unfortunately, the overall impression is that the positive statements on digitalisation and the strategy regarding digital sovereignty are insufficiently followed by deeds.
+Unfortunately, the overall impression is that the positive statements on digitalisation and the strategy regarding digital sovereignty are insufficiently followed by deeds.
 The consequences are unfortunately bitter: some of the tender plants that appear suitable for advancing digitalisation in public administration and shaping this in a sovereign manner with the help of open source approaches would thus unfortunately wither before they could grow.
-This is neither good for digitalisation nor for sovereignty."
+This is neither good for digitalisation nor for sovereignty.

 The Open Source Business Alliance - Bundesverband für digitale Souveränität e.V. has also published an [open letter](https://osb-alliance.de/featured/offener-brief-digitale-souveraenitaet-im-bundeshaushalt-2022-beruecksichtigen)